Audace-Sailing-Team/mothics/README.md

 - `resources system`: shows system-wide resource usage
 - `!<command>`: executes a shell command
 - `exit`: exits the CLI
+- `shutdown`: stops the running system and shuts down the device
+- `reboot`: stops the running system and reboots the device
+- `update`: updates the CLI (akin to running `git pull`)

 To see all available commands, run
 ```sh